-- recouping underpayments from insurers and other payers
+- Recovering underpayments from payers

-- preventing revenue loss from expired contracts by tracking renewal deadlines
+- Preventing revenue loss from expired contracts by tracking renewal deadlines

 What are payer contract audits?

-Steps to the successful payer contract audit
+Steps to a successful payer contract audit

 Assign a contract auditor